English pronouns: Dependents

 Like proper nouns, but unlike common nouns, pronouns usually resist dependents.
 They are not always ungrammatical, but they are quite limited in their use:

-Examples marked with an asterisk are ungrammatical.

 Undisputed subtypes

 Personal

 Personal pronouns are those that participate in the grammatical and semantic systems of person (1st, 2nd, & 3rd person).
-It's not that they refer to people.
+They are called "personal" pronouns for this reason, and not because they refer to persons, though some do.
 They typically form definite NPs.

 The personal pronouns of modern standard English are presented in the table above.
 They are I, you, she, he, it, we, and they, and their inflected forms.

 The second-person you forms are used with both singular and plural reference.
 In the Southern United States, y'all (from you all) is used as a plural form, and various other phrases such as you guys are used in other places.
 An archaic set of second-person pronouns used for singular reference is thou, thee, thyself, thy, thine, which are still used in religious services and can be seen in older works, such as Shakespeare's—in such texts, ye and the you set of pronouns are used for plural reference, or with singular reference as a formal V-form.
 You can also be used as an indefinite pronoun, referring to a person in general (see generic you), compared to the more formal alternative, one (reflexive oneself, possessive one's).

 The third-person singular forms are differentiated according to the gender of the referent.
-For example, she is used to refer to a female person, sometimes a female animal, and sometimes an object to which female characteristics are attributed, such as a ship or a country.
-A male person, and sometimes a male animal, is referred to using he.
+For example, she is used to refer to a woman, sometimes a female animal, and sometimes an object to which feminine characteristics are attributed, such as a ship, car or country.
+A man, and sometimes a male animal, is referred to using he.
 In other cases it can be used.
 (See Gender in English.)

 The third-person form they is used with both plural and singular referents.
 Historically, singular they was restricted to quantificational constructions such as Each employee should clean their desk and referential cases where the referent's gender was unknown.
-However, it is increasingly used when the referent's gender is irrelevant or when the referent is neither male nor female.
+However, it is increasingly used when the referent's gender is irrelevant or when the referent presents as neither man nor woman.

 The dependent genitive pronouns, such as my, are used as determinatives together with nouns, as in my old man, some of his friends.
 The independent genitive forms like mine are used as full noun phrases (e.g., mine is bigger than yours; this one is mine).
 Note also the construction a friend of mine (meaning "someone who is my friend").
 See English possessive for more details.